Grasa

 Grasa explores the complexities of identity, physical insecurities, and cultural stereotypes.
 It exists between the grotesque and the beautiful — a grease that leaves a strange taste in our mouths.

-Synopsis:Lina, a young first-generation Mexican-American, arrives in Mexico City with the goal of exploring her heritage.
-Despite initial setbacks, she commits to immersing herself in the local culture in the most “authentic” way possible.
-A chance encounter with a greasy taco leads her to being kidnapped and drawn into an underground cult of 'grasa,' of grease.
-A monster awaits beneath the earth, one that forces Lina to confront her deepest fears and insecurities, while awakening a profound transformation of self-identity.
+A chance encounter with a greasy taco at a taqueria leads her to being kidnapped and drawn into an underground cult of ‘grasa,’ of grease.
+A feminine monster awaits beneath the earth, one that forces Lina to confront her deepest fears and insecurities, while awakening a profound transformation of self-identity and heritage.